 Compared to other SEO tasks, I find optimizing posts the simplest.

-On the other hand, it is building quality backlinks that is toughest for me at this time.
+On the other hand, it is building quality backlinks that are toughest for me at this time.
 Keeping the home page and other key pages optimized for SEO is another challenge.

 Templatic: Do you utilize paid ads?
 What do you find easiest in terms of running them?
 What would you rather not have to do?